 How can I stop from developing a deep body impression?

 There are a couple things you can do to improve the longevity of your mattress.
 First make sure to rotate your mattress from head to foot.
 We recommend doing this every few weeks for the first few months.
 Then rotate once with the seasons.
 It is also a good idea to take naps, or snuggle with your family in the center of the bed as frequently as possible.
 This will allow for even wear of the mattress.
-Also, make sure you have a solid support system for your bed such as The Bed Beam or the Elm-211.
+Also, make sure you have a solid support system for your bed such as The Bed Beam.

 Although body impressions may be unsightly to some, unless they are deeper than the warranty allows and causing discomfort, they’re harmless to you and your bed.